-- A stand-by-stand approach, starting with the east stand (plus necessary ancillary work) - Staged relocations of existing users as/if needed - Construction of the first stage to occur between 2029/30 and 2031/32. - Construction of further stages to be beyond the 2024-34 Long-term Plan period (i.e. in years 2034/35 and onwards) - Reduced capital expenditure in the 2024-34 period of approximately \$81 million

-The \$81 million (plus the relocation costs) of capital expenditure to be funded \$46 million from rates-funded loans and \$35 million from other sources.

-From 2031, the median residential property would have a \$64 per year increase, while the median commercial/industrial would have a \$290 per year increase.
+- A stand-by-stand approach, starting with the east stand (plus necessary ancillary work). - Staged relocations of existing users as/if needed. - Construction of the first stage to occur between 2029/30 and 2031/32. - Construction of further stages to be beyond the 2024-34 Long-term Plan period (i.e. in years 2034/35 and onwards). - Reduced capital expenditure in the 2024-34 period of approximately \$81 million (plus the relocation costs). - The \$81 million of capital expenditure to be funded \$46 million from rates-funded loans and \$35 million from other sources. - An increased overall project cost due to the staged nature of design and delivery. - Additional operating costs in the period before the stadium is fully complete and operational (the facility is less likely to be able to meet its operating costs when it is only partially complete). - Reduced debt servicing and depreciation costs in the short-term as a direct result of the reduced capital costs. - From 2031, the average cost per residential ratepayer would be \$67 per year, while the average cost per commercial/industrial ratepayer would be \$437 per year.